What Is a Hammermill and What Can It Do for You?

 Depending on the type of material needing crushed, the hammers themselves can vary in number, size, and style.
 In a hammermill used for aggregate crushing, it is typical that the hammers are fewer in number, large, and flat to encourage optimal size reduction.
 Hammers are typically cast in a solid manganese but can be manufactured from a broad set of metallurgies subject to the needs of the job.

 In the lower portion of the crushing chamber, grates line the bottom of the machine.
 As aggregate and other materials are crushed by the hammermill, they exit the crusher through these grates which are available in a wide range of designs to ensure precise size reduction.
-Often, hammermill grates can be interchanged depending on the application.
+Hammermill grates can produce specified top-sized materials with minimum fines, and they can also be interchanged depending on the application.

 Eagle Crusher Hammermills are designed for maximum strength at a minimum weight.
-They are ideal for use when budget and space are limited or when portable mounting is limited.
+They are ideal for use when budget and space are limited, particularly as they require a lower initial investment than horizontal shaft impactors (HSI), or when portable mounting is limited.
 Their replaceable, heavy-duty grate bars assure precise product sizing from 4-inch minus down to 100% minus 3/16-inch.

 For complete Eagle Crusher Hammermill product specifications, please visit: https://eaglecrusher.com/products/hammermills.html

 Serious Projects Demand Eagle Crusher.